research programme

 Define the contextual admissibility operator:

-Λ : (Q, Ψ, μ, 𝒜) → 𝒫ₗₒ𝒸
+Λ : (Q, Ψ, μ, ℛ, 𝒜) → 𝒫ₗₒ𝒸

 where:

-• Λ denotes admissibility generation,
+• Λ denotes admissibility generation.

-There may not exist a universally admissible global operational procedure.
+The programme therefore proposes that there may not exist a universally admissible global operational procedure.

-6. Admissibility Conditions
+7. Admissibility Conditions

-A procedure is admissible only if:
+An operational procedure is admissible only insofar as:

 • operational distinctions remain recoverable,